opencord/pyvoltha/pyvoltha/adapters/extensions/kpi/README.md

 2. Create the ProtoBuf message for your metrics by calling the newly created _manager's_ **_make_proto_**() method.

-3. Register the ProtoBuf message configuration with the adapter agent via the _update_device_pm_config_() method with the optional init parameter set to **True**.
+3. Register the ProtoBuf message configuration with the core_proxy via the _update_device_pm_config_() method with the optional init parameter set to **True**.

 4. Request the manager to schedule the first PM collection interval by calling the